gb221/alexjvale/_notes/technological-progress-and-ebitda-margins.md

 -

 So what makes an industry ripe for EBITDA margin expansion?
-The most interesting thing about these opportunities is that they tend to appear in alongside specific structural inefficiencies:
+The most interesting thing about these opportunities is that they tend to appear alongside specific structural inefficiencies:

-1. High transaction costs.
-Industries where a lot of value is lost in the process of doing business.
+1. **High transaction costs.** Industries where a lot of value is lost in the process of doing business.
 Commercial real estate leasing is a classic example, ~6% of the transaction goes to brokerage fees, legal review, and documentation processing - none of these add value to the ‘matching’ of tenant to real estate space.
-2. Artificial capacity constraints.
-Industries where capacity isn't really limited by physics or economics, but by organisational structure.
+2. **Artificial capacity constraints.** Industries where capacity isn't really limited by physics or economics, but by organisational structure.
 Before container ports were standardised different loading systems and incompatible container sizes significantly reduced efficiency.
-3. Misaligned middle-men.
-Industries with powerful middle-men who aren't adding value proportional to their take.
+3. **Misaligned middle-men.** Industries with powerful middle-men who aren't adding value proportional to their take.
 Travel agents and the internet are a classic example.
 Agents weren't bad actors, they just weren’t necessary after the internet hit the mainstream.
-4. Hidden cross-subsidies.
-When one customer group is unknowingly subsidising another, there's usually room for EBITDA expansion by segmenting properly.
+4. **Hidden cross-subsidies.** When one customer group is unknowingly subsidising another, there's usually room for EBITDA expansion by segmenting properly.
 Enterprise software lived off this for years - the same product would cost $1M or $10K depending on the customer's size.
 Find the segment subsidising another, solely target them, remove the subsidy, and lower your prices.
-5. Manual processes at scale.
-Any industry where humans are doing repetitive tasks at massive scale is basically asking to be disrupted.
+5. **Manual processes at scale.** Any industry where humans are doing repetitive tasks at massive scale is basically asking to be disrupted.
 The interesting part isn't replacing the humans - it's capturing some of the savings as margin instead of passing it all to customers.

 The best opportunities usually have several of these characteristics layered together.
 Retail stock trading pre-Robinhood had high transaction costs, unnecessary middle-men, cross-subsidies, and manual processes.